 - Student Withdrawal: Students may withdraw from a course prior to the scheduled withdrawal deadline published in the college catalog.
-The form is on the Internet. - Administrative Withdrawal: This withdrawal is completed by an instructor for excess absences.
+The form is available on the GCSC Admissions website. - Administrative Withdrawal: This withdrawal is completed by an instructor for excess absences.
 Withdrawals initiated prior to the published withdrawal deadline will be recorded as "W".
 After the withdrawal deadline, a student cannot be withdrawn from the course and will receive a grade.